aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 PowerShell
 `./package.ps1`

 The package script creates zip for the two lambda functions used by the solution and copies them under lambda-zip folder.
 After running the above script verify that you see the zip files created under lambda-zip folder.
-Then follow the step below to deploy the solution.
+Then follow the steps below to deploy the solution.

 ### Steps for deploying the solution:

 **Step1)** If you haven&#39;t already, please collect the information described in the pre-requisite section.

-**Step 2)** If you haven&#39;t already, clone [this](https://code.amazon.com/packages/Controltower-servicenow-integration/trees/mainline) repo or download the zip file and unzip to local folder.
+**Step 2)** If you haven&#39;t already, clone this repo or download the zip file and unzip to local folder.
 Package the lambda as per instructions in the previous step.
 Then upload the Controltower-servicenow-integration folder to the S3 bucket that you identified in the pre-requisite step.

 **Step 3)** Launch the AWS CloudFormation stack